-Michigan Auto Law attorney Todd Berg gives autoinsurancecenter.com insight on what drivers can do if they’ve filed a pothole claim with the state
+Michigan Auto Law attorney Todd Berg gives autoinsurancecenter.com insight on what drivers can do if they’ve filed Michigan pothole claims for vehicle damage

 For all of you Game of Throne fans, “Winter is coming.”

 Unfortunately, and unlike my favorite show on television, we’re all dreading it – and the potholes that come with it.

 The pothole headaches and horror stories only seem to get worse as each of the last couple winters has come and gone.